How to get the best deal on your rental

 - Maintenance policies

 - Key exchange

 - Parking Space

-Cancellation policies are different for each rental.
-You will probably be offered trip insurance.
-Trip insurance shields the renter against emergencies and weather events, It provides reassurance should disaster strike.
+Cancellation policies are different with each vacation rental.
+Many vacation property contracts include an option for trip insurance.
+Trip insurance shields the renter against emergency situations and weather events, It offers peace of mind should catastrophe strike.

 Keep Your Property Manager's Information